sohooo/droneops-sim/README.md

 - An **Enemy Simulation Engine** moves enemies around the first configured zone.
 - Drones check for nearby enemies every tick (1 km radius).
-- Detection events are written to the `enemy_detection` table when using GreptimeDB or printed to STDOUT in print-only mode.
+- Detection events are written to the table specified by `ENEMY_DETECTION_TABLE` (default `enemy_detection`) when using GreptimeDB or printed to STDOUT in print-only mode.